Sanix-Darker/tchaka/README.md

 ## TCHAKA

-This bot is a simple telegram bot that makes you in contacts with people 'around you anonymously'.
+This bot makes you in contact with people 'around' you anonymously based on your localisation.

+No DATA saved + all IN MEMORY...

 ## HOW GET IT RUN